marczaku/networking-102-realtime/README.md

 Before continuing work, we should create a `.gitignore` in your `TimeServer`-Folder that ignores anything we don't want to commit.\
 For C# Console Projects, that's at least the `/bin/` and `/obj/`-Folders.\
 You might find a nice C# Console / Rider / Visual Studio `.gitignore`-Template on the web.\
-Aftwerwards, you may safely go ahead and create a new commit `adds time server project`
+Afterwards, you may safely go ahead and create a new commit `adds time server project`

 ### Implementation
-Okay, for our small demo project, let’s build a small time-server using TCP.\
-The idea is, that anybody can connect to this server and our server will respond with the current time.

 You will need:
 - The `TcpListener`-class found in `System.Net.Sockets`.
   - `Start` will start the listener.